-Far away is the time when a floor-standing boiler was chosen because it was more powerful than a wall-mounted one.
+In the past, floor-standing boilers were installer because they were more powerful than a wall-mounted ones.
 Now, technological advances allows us to enjoy the same performance, whether the boiler is on the wall or on the floor.
-The choice is now more difficult and depends on several structural and functional factors that will motivate your decision.
+The choice is now more difficult and depends on several structural and functional factors which will motivate your decision.

 Wall-mounted boiler and boiler on the floor, what are the differences ?